AmandaLesnik/WebbCouture/README.md

 Company Ideals section
 The two main things the company do are presented in two sections on the main page.
-This give the user more information about the organization and the two things (We Build, We Design) they offer
+This give the user more information about the organization and the two things (We Build and We Design) they offer.
+And the customer can also see the third thing thay offer (or most important), support.

 ![builddesign-img](redme-img/builddesign.jpg)

 📝 Info Page
-- The Info Page is a page that tells the customer about the company, what we do and about our experience.
+- The Info Page is a page that tells the customer about the company, what they do, services and philosophy.

 ![ingo-img](redme-img/info.jpg)